troystribling/SimpleFutures/README.md

 ## Handle Completion

+Setting the value of a `Future` `result` completes it.
+The holder of a `Future` reference is notified of completion by the methods `onSuccess` and `onFailure`.
+The `requestFuture` of the previous section would handle completion events using,

 ```swift
 requestFuture.onSuccess { (data, response) in
     guard let response = response, let data = data else {